Nigel Douglas

-Nigel Douglas (9 May 1929 – 15 December 2022) was an English operatic tenor.
+Nigel Douglas (born Nigel Douglas Leigh Pemberton; 9 May 1929 – 15 December 2022) was an English operatic tenor.
 His career began in Vienna and other German-speaking centres before he returned to Britain in the early 1970s, when he also directed operettas and broadcast about opera.
 Grove noted in the 1990s that the "dryness of his voice is offset by superb diction and the excellence of his acting".

 Life and career

-Born Nigel Douglas Leigh Pemberton in Torry Hill, Kent, he was the middle of three brothers.
+Born Nigel Douglas Leigh Pemberton in Torry Hill, Kent, he was the middle of three brothers; Jeremy, younger, and Robin, older..
 He adopted his first two Christian names alone as his stage name when he began singing professionally outside the UK, as these were easier to pronounce for non-English people, and continued to use them thereafter.

 Douglas took Classics at Magdalen College, Oxford, and, initially as a baritone, sang as often as possible in amateur productions.
 He then spent 18 months working at Lloyds Insurance before he undertook singing lessons with Alfred Piccaver, who was living in London at the time.
 A casual remark to a friend about dissatisfaction with his work and that he had to quit his job and study singing, led him to learn that Piccaver, who had been a star tenor at the Vienna State Opera from 1910 until just before the Anschluss was living in Putney.
 After six months of study, Piccaver was invited back to Vienna for the re-opening of the Vienna State Opera in 1955, but wanted to continue teaching Douglas.
 When Piccaver returned to Vienna, Douglas followed, and enrolled at the Vienna Music Academy.
 He shared a "cosy old rabbit-warren of an attic flat" with the Finnish baritone Tom Krause.
 Whenever they spent the evening at a Heuriger they sang, and waiters addressed them as 'Herr Kammersänger', and made sure they had plenty of free wine.

 He had stopped German classes after one term at school, and initially he "could only understand about one-tenth" of what the teachers were saying.
 In addition, the German which was acceptable in many international opera houses was not approved by the professors at the Vienna Academy, and he also had to learn the Italian operatic repertoire in German.

 Douglas made his professional debut at the Kammeroper in 1959 as Rodolfo, and went on to sing at the Volksoper.
 His first professional contracts were in Biel/Solothurn where he sang the tenor leads in Madama Butterfly, La Traviata, Don Giovanni, Barbiere, Undine and Nabucco, as well as Rosillon in The Merry Widow, then went to Coblenz in Germany where he added six more leading roles.
 In his next contract, in Basel, the director Dr Friedrich Schramm offered as his first two roles the Drum-Major in Wozzeck and Danilo in The Merry Widow, which set the scene for much of Douglas's career: modern or contemporary opera, and operetta.
 In Zurich he played Robespierre in Dantons Tod, Cacatois in L'île de Tulipatan and Count Zedlau in Wiener Blut.